-Hispanics are one of Idaho's fastest growing demographic groups with an increase of 36.1 percent from 2010 to 2020.
-Recent estimates from the U.S. Census show Hispanic's represent 13 percent of Idaho's population.
+Hispanics are one of Idaho's fastest growing demographic groups with an increase of 36.1% from 2010 to 2020.
+Most recent estimates from the US Census show Hispanic's representing 13% of Idaho's population.
 Idaho counties with the largest percentage of Hispanic population are Jerome, Minidoka, Clark, Power, Lincoln, Gooding, and Cassia and Canyon - mostly in the southern portion of the state (Idaho Department of Labor; U.S. Census Bureau).